Neck Weakness May Affect Stability And Cause Pain

 NOTE: This questionnaire is designed to help understand how much your neck pain is related to weakness of the structures and instability which may respond to stabilization and support methods.
 CHECK ONLY ONES THAT DESCRIBE YOUR PROBLEM RIGHT NOW.
 If it does not apply to you, do not check it.

-After checking the ones that apply to you click, on the ‘Score‘ button.
-A new window will open with the Neck Disability Index Score and Interpretation.
+After checking the ones that apply to you click, on the ‘Submit‘ button.

-The score gives you an idea if stabilizing methods like neck exercises and/or support measures like neck collars can help provide a solution for neck weakness.
-You can look at our neck exercises and support collars for related products and information.
+You can look at our neck exercises and supports for related products and information.
 The higher the score, the more likely you should seek a health care professional consult.